iamkpregmi/WebChat/README.md

 # WebChat
-This is the free web based chating system base code use this code you can develop own provate chat system
+This is the free web based chating system, BASE CODE Use this code you can develop own private chat system